 The Mount Rushmore Experience

 I found the bandstand and bleachers a little too touristy and I think it would have been far more beautiful to have left it in a more natural state.

 It was interesting watching the video to see the history of Mount Rushmore, but I found it to be a bit dated and I think they should replace it with something that has a little more production value.

-After the video, the faces are lit up and a touching ceremony occurs where the park ranger invites all active and retired military onto the stage to commemorate their sacrifice for their country.
+After the video, the faces are lit up and a touching ceremony occurs where the national park ranger invites all active and retired military onto the stage to commemorate their sacrifice for their country.

 To think that these four 60 foot tall faces were sculpted and carved using dynamite and sandblasting more than a century ago is amazing.

-Cost for entry to Mount Rushmore is free, but there is a parking fee for cars (no matter how many people) $11.00 per vehicle.
+The cost for entry to Mount Rushmore is free, but there is a parking fee for cars (no matter how many people) $11.00 per vehicle.

 But wait, someone has…..